 Kevin Knodell covers the military and veterans in Hawaii and the greater Pacific for Civil Beat as a corps member for Report For America, a national nonprofit that places journalists in local news rooms.

 His writing and photography have appeared at Playboy, The Daily Beast, Foreign Policy, Vice, The Nib, Crosscut and others.
-As a contributing editor at the conflict news collective War is Boring he spent as a year as the coordinator for the Iraq and Syria field team during the Yazidi Genocide and worked with the investigative news team.
+As a contributing editor at the digital conflict news collective War is Boring he spent as a year as the coordinator for the Iraq and Syria field team during the Yazidi Genocide and worked with the investigative news team.

 Kevin’s most recent assignment before joining Civil Beat was as a correspondent for Black Rifle Coffee Company’s Coffee or Die Magazine embedded with U.S. troops in Iraq as the COVID-19 pandemic upended the war against ISIS militants and forced major changes in global alliances.

 Kevin is a producer of the Angry Planet Podcast, a weekly look at a world in conflict.
 He’s also he co-author of Machete Squad and The ‘Stan from Dead Reckoning Graphic Novels, was one of the lead writers of the War is Boring: True War Comics series and wrote the Acts of Valor comic series for Naval History with cartoonist Kelly Swann from 2017-2019.

 Kevin has also worked as a comic shop clerk, a paint delivery driver, security guard, event photographer and various other odd jobs for beer and rent money.
 He was born and raised in Portland, Oregon and studied history at Pacific Lutheran University in Tacoma, Washington.
 In his free time he is a mediocre illustrator and okay photographer.